HEP-FCC/fcc-tutorials/FccSoftwareGettingStartedFastSim.md

 **You will need to source this script everytime you want to use the software.**

-* You can either install [heppy](https://github.com/HEP-FCC/heppy/blob/master/README.md) or use the installation `cvmfs`, pointed out by the environment variable HEPPY (defined after sourcing the above script).
+* You can either use the `cvmfs` installation of `heppy`, pointed out by the environment variable HEPPY (defined after sourcing the above script), or clone the [heppy git](https://github.com/HEP-FCC/heppy) locally.
+The latter is mandatory on a fresh virtual machine (for `heppy` internal; problems with `gitpython`).

 ### Set up your working directory